LogtalkDotOrg/logtalk.org/_pages/performance.md

     being proved by default 100000 times, repeating the tests always show some variation on the final results.
 Increasing or decreasing the number of repetions may help in getting more stable results.
--   In real-life applications, only testing can give you a balanced view on the trade-offs between plain Prolog performance and Logtalk programming features.
-Nevertheless, and as a general and rough estimate, you can expect a performance penalty between 0% and 10% when using static binding.